aws-samples/avp-petstore-sample/README.md

 In this section, you will create users and groups, add custom attributes to the users and assign users to their groups to simulate customer and store owner personas.

 1. Navigate to Amazon Cognito in the Console
 2. Select the [petstoresample...]
-Cognito User Pool
+Cognito User Pool, navigate to the Users tab and click on Create user button
-3. We will need to create 3 users in order to fully test the functionality of this application and the policies for authorization in Amazon Verified Permissions
+3. We need to create 3 users to fully test the functionality of this application...
     1. First create “abhi”.
-This user id is required in order to test the Customer-GetOrders policy which we will cover below in the Verified Permissions section of the setup guide.
-This username is hard coded as the order owner in Lambda function code for demonestration purposes as below
+This user represents a customer with an existing order, this will be used to test Customer-GetOrders policy which we will cover later in the Verified Permissions section of the setup guide.
+This username is hard coded as the order owner in Lambda code for demonestration purposes as below
     ```
     {
         "Identifier": {